Beyond the Headlines is a program of the Wisconsin Humanities Council that

-Members of the public are invited to free events in Madison, Wausau, Eau Claire, Superior and Milwaukee.
-Current funding only covers events in five cities; however, the WHC is deeply committed to helping Wisconsites’ deepen their understanding of journalism and media literacy, and the crucial role that quality journalism plays in supporting civic participation.
+Members of the public are invited to free events in Madison, Wausau, Eau Claire, and Superior.
+Current funding only covers events in four cities; however, the WHC is deeply committed to helping Wisconsinites’ deepen their understanding of journalism and media literacy, and the crucial role that quality journalism plays in supporting civic participation.
 Interested community organizations and members of the media are encouraged to be in touch regarding their interest in participating in the future.
 In addition, WHC grants are available right now for projects that speak to issues of media literacy and the role of the media in our democracy.

 How is the project funded?

 Beyond the Headlines is one of more than 50 projects by state humanities councils nationwide that are funded by the Mellon Foundation as part of “Democracy and the Informed Citizen,” an initiative created by Mellon in partnership with the Pulitzer Prizes, and administered by the Federation of State Humanities Councils.
 Major funding for Beyond the Headlines also comes from the National Endowment for the Humanities.
 Local partners are supporting the project with many in-kind contributions.